-DATED: JUNE 14, 2022
+DATED: JUNE 6, 2022

-The Assembly Appropriations Committee reports favorably an Assembly committee substitute for Assembly Bill No. 2036, with committee amendments.
+The Senate Budget and Appropriations Committee reports favorably and with committee amendments Senate Bill No. 311 SCS.

-As amended by the committee, the substitute bill requires the Department of Human Services (DHS) to establish a comprehensive Statewide behavioral health crisis system of care, including the implementation of a new 9-8-8 behavioral health crisis hotline and the establishment of mobile crisis response teams to provide services specific to individuals experiencing a behavioral health crisis.
+As amended by the committee, the bill requires the Department of Human Services (DHS) to establish a comprehensive Statewide behavioral health crisis system of care, including the implementation of a new 9-8-8 behavioral health crisis hotline and the establishment of mobile crisis response teams to provide services specific to individuals experiencing a behavioral health crisis.

-The substitute bill provides that, no later than six months after the effective date of the bill, the Commissioner of Human Services (commissioner) will be required to conduct a public solicitation and procurement process to contract for the services of one or more crisis hotline centers to provide crisis intervention services and crisis care coordination to individuals accessing the 9-8-8 suicide prevention and behavioral health crisis hotline.
+The bill provides that, no later than six months after the effective date of the bill, the Commissioner of Human Services (commissioner) will be required to conduct a public solicitation and procurement process to contract for the services of one or more crisis hotline centers to provide crisis intervention services and crisis care coordination to individuals accessing the 9-8-8 suicide prevention and behavioral health crisis hotline.
 In contracting with crisis hotline centers, the commissioner is to ensure that the centers provide a comprehensive, Statewide network of access 24 hours per day, seven days per week.

 Contracted crisis hotline centers will be responsible for receiving 9-8-8 calls and providing crisis intervention services to 9-8-8 callers, including, as appropriate: 1) requesting the dispatch of mobile crisis teams; 2) coordinating crisis care responses and interventions; 3) referring callers to crisis stabilization services; and 4) providing, or facilitating and coordinating, the provision of appropriate follow-up services.
-As amended, to the extent possible and when it would not interfere with responding to an emergency, a contracted crisis hotline center will attempt to ascertain whether a 9-8-8 caller has children.
-If the caller has children and the center deems it appropriate, the center will make a referral to services offered by the Department of Children and Families such as the Children's System of Care or any other referral agency, as appropriate.
+Under the amended bill, to the extent possible, a contracted crisis hotline center will be responsible for ascertaining whether a 9-8-8 caller has children.
+If the caller has children and the center deems it appropriate, the center will make a referral to the Children's System of Care in the Department of Child and Families.

-As amended, contracted crisis hotline centers will be required to meet the standards of the National Suicide Prevention Lifeline, participate in or demonstrate the ability to obtain an agreement with the National Suicide Prevention Hotline network, and comply with all applicable State and federal standards and requirements with regard to operations, equipment, training, staff qualifications, and best practices.
+As amended, the bill provides that contracted crisis hotline centers will be required to meet the standards of the National Suicide Prevention Lifeline, participate in or demonstrate the ability to obtain an agreement with the National Suicide Prevention Hotline network, and comply with all applicable State and federal standards and requirements with regard to operations, equipment, training, staff qualifications, and best practices.

-The commissioner will be required to collaborate with other State executive branch departments and agencies to ensure full communication, information sharing, and coordination among crisis and emergency response systems throughout the State for the purpose of ensuring real-time crisis care coordination, including, but not limited to, the deployment of linked, flexible services specific to each crisis response.
-Executive branch departments and agencies will be authorized to issue waivers, and will be required to adopt rules and regulations, as are needed to implement these requirements.
+Under the bill, the commissioner is required to collaborate with other State executive branch departments and agencies to ensure full communication, information sharing, and coordination among crisis and emergency response systems throughout the State for the purpose of ensuring real-time crisis care coordination, including, but not limited to, the deployment of linked, flexible services specific to each crisis response.
+Under the bill, executive branch departments and agencies are authorized to issue waivers, and are required to adopt rules and regulations, as are needed to implement these requirements.

-The commissioner will also be required to collaborate with appropriate behavioral health care providers in the State to ensure the coordination of service linkages with contracted hotline centers and mobile crisis response teams and the provision of appropriate crisis stabilization services and follow-up services following the crisis response for a 9-8-8 caller.
-The commissioner will be required to establish agreements and information sharing procedures, as appropriate, with behavioral health care providers to implement the provisions of the bill.
+The bill also requires the commissioner to collaborate with appropriate behavioral health care providers in the State to ensure the coordination of service linkages with contracted hotline centers and mobile crisis response teams and the provision of appropriate crisis stabilization services and follow-up services following the crisis response for a 9-8-8 caller.
+Under the bill, the commissioner is required to establish agreements and information sharing procedures, as appropriate, with behavioral health care providers to implement the provisions of the bill.

-The DHS will be required to develop an informational campaign to promote awareness of the nature and availability of the 9-8-8 hotline, and consult with the National Suicide Prevention Lifeline and the Veterans Crisis Line networks to foster consistency in public messaging concerning 9-8-8 services.
+The bill requires the DHS to develop an informational campaign to promote awareness of the nature and availability of the 9-8-8 hotline, and to consult with the National Suicide Prevention Lifeline and the Veterans Crisis Line networks to foster consistency in public messaging concerning 9-8-8 services.